Arachni/arachni/HACKING.md

 In order to maintain consistency and keep the code pretty you should adhere to the following guidelines:

- - 4 spaces, no tabs
+ - 4 spaces, no tabs.
- - Maximum line length 75-80 columns, try not to exceed that limit
+ - Maximum line length 75-80 columns, try not to exceed that limit.
- - {} instead of "do" for blocks and keep the iterator var in it's own line Like so: arr.each {
+ - {} instead of "do" for blocks and keep the iterator var in it's own line.<br/>
+    Like so:
+        arr.each {
             |item|